★ CALL FOR CHOIRS ★

 December 2019

-– Finished writing “Songs of Love and Despair“, (SATB unaccompanied choir), a set of four poems by Sarah Teasdale about the
+– Finished writing “Songs of Love and Despair“, (SATB unaccompanied choir), a set of four poems by Sarah Teasdale about the exhilaration of new love, a broken heart, and the despair that follows.

 – Created new arrangements of “Come With Me on Horses” for SSAA and SATB choirs.